Hussa bint Ahmed Al Sudairi: Children

-Two of her daughters married to Abdullah bin Abdul Rahman's sons, younger brother of King Abdulaziz.
+Two of her daughters married Abdullah bin Abdul Rahman's sons, younger brother of King Abdulaziz.
 Al Jawhara bint Abdulaziz was Khalid bin Abdullah's spouse, and Jawahir bint Abdulaziz was Mohammed bin Abdullah's wife.
 Luluwah bint Abdulaziz is the mother of Abdullah bin Faisal bin Turki.

 Personal characteristics

 In addition to being the mother of seven sons, Hussa bint Ahmed had personal characteristics that made her the most valued spouse of King Abdulaziz.
 Firstly, she was very beautiful and had charm and a strong personality.
 She was also influential, and attempted to instill a sense of group feeling among her sons.
 She raised all of her children in a political atmosphere and urged them to spend time together.
 In addition, she had effects on some decisions of King Abdulaziz.
 For instance, she urged him to make Prince Fahd a member of his advisory board.

 Bandar bin Sultan describes his grandmother, Hussa, as a combination of Margaret Thatcher and Mother Teresa.
 He further states that she was a very religious yet strong willed woman.